Faculty

 Research Interests: Our lab studies the interactions of skeletal and hematopoietic cellular lineages in postnatal bones of mice and humans using a stem cell-centric approach.
 Interrogating skeletal stem cell biology during development, aging and cancer/disease allows us to dissect the cellular niches and molecular signals maintaining hematopoietic stem cells and regulating immune cell output.
 Our long-term goal is to leverage our discoveries to develop strategies to prevent and target skeletal stem cell-based bone aging and hematopoietic malignancies.

-• Department of Microbiology & Immunology
+• Department of Medical Microbiology & Immunology

 Terza Brostoff, DVM, PhD, DACVM